 If you’re planning a cold weather trekking, camping, or snow adventure then invest in a jacket that will keep you warm.
 Being cold when you spend the majority of the day outdoors and are in sub zero temperatures is not something to take lightly.
 In fact, it’s unsafe.

 Look for specialty jackets that have natural fills, waterproof exteriors, and hoods.
 Don’t forget to bring your quality thermals on a trip like this, too!

 I have the ultra-light and warm Columbia Turbodown shown above and love it!
 Get tons of compliments on the style, too.

-Everyone seems to be talking about red puffer jackets at the moment (and I’m loving mine shown above).
+Everyone seems to be talking about red puffer jackets at the moment.
 When it comes to adding some life into a basic, neutral travel wardrobe, colorful jackets are always the best.

 If you’re traveling in cold weather, the majority of your pictures will most likely be outdoors and your jacket will be in every picture.
 Make it a good one.

 If you’re hitting the slopes or going to a snowy destination colors like reds or blues look striking against the white backdrop.